 Read more about NASA program management, the 7 habits of highly effective NASA project managers my visit to NASA’s Kennedy Space Centre in: Yes, this is rocket science, leadership lessons from NASA!

-This is why I like their guide: 100 Rules for NASA Project Managers.
+This is why I like their guide: 100 Rules for NASA Project Management.
 Much of it can be applied to general management and some of it can be applied to self-discipline and personal project management.
 Aim high!

 (I particularly like the unwritten 101st rule: ‘Show up early for all meetings; they may be serving doughnuts.’)

 NASA project management rules

 Rule #1: A project manager should visit everyone who is building anything for his project at least once, should know all the managers on his project (both government and contractor), and know the integration team members.
 People like to know that the project manager is interested in their work and the best proof is for the manager to visit them and see first hand what they are doing.

 Rule #2: A project manager must know what motivates the project contractors (i.e., their award system, their fiscal system, their policies, and their company culture).

 Rule #3: Management principles still are the same.
 It is just that the tools have changed.
 You still find the right people to do the work and get out of the way so they can do it.

 Rule #4: Whoever you deal with, deal fairly.
 Space is not a big playing field.
 You may be surprised how often you have to work with the same people.
 Better they respect you than carry a grudge.

 Rule #5: Vicious, despicable, or thoroughly disliked persons, gentlemen, and ladies can be project managers.
 Lost souls, procrastinators, and wishy-washies cannot.